top of page

 My name is Maddie.
 I'm a sports dietitian on a mission to get science-backed nutrition info into the hands of your athletes.

-My goal is to change the narratives that I heard constantly during my career by empowering coaches with both evidence-based nutrition practices and strategies for different athlete mindsets and situations.
-Once I finally figured out how to fuel my body properly, I was able to go from never once competing at NCAA's to being 12th at USATF Indoor National Championships.
+My goal is to change the narratives that I heard constantly during my career by empowering coaches, athletes and parents with evidence-based nutrition practices for athletes.
+This still means eating fruits and veggies and whole grains, but it also means the flexibility to go out to eat with friends, adding calorie dense options and plenty of pre-run graham crackers and fruit snacks.
+Once I finally figured out how to fuel my body properly, I was able to go from never once competing at NCAA's to being 12th at the USATF Indoor National Championships.
 Part of this was knowledge, another part was having a great coach in my corner who pushed me to fuel more, rather than weigh less.

 Professional Bio